jeremylo/ethical-voice/docs/index.md

 ### Syllable rate comparison graphs

-While more in-depth data analysis would want to be performed outside the dashboard using the JSON data exported therefrom, I thought it would be nonetheless useful to provide visualisations of the various metadata plotted against syllable rate, along with a basic linear regression displayed over the points, in the dashboard to more easily determine how long the variables correlate with each other.
+While more in-depth data analysis would want to be performed outside the dashboard using the JSON data exported therefrom, I thought it would be nonetheless useful to provide zoomable visualisations of the various metadata plotted against syllable rate, along with a basic linear regression displayed over the points, in the dashboard to more easily determine how long the variables correlate with each other.

 ![comparison graphs](./images/comparison-graphs.png)

 ### Metadata distribution graphs

-In a similar vein, I also produce histograms showing the distribution of the numeric metadata produced, along with their corresponding box plots to aid data analysis.
+In a similar vein, I also produce zoomable histograms showing the distribution of the numeric metadata produced, along with their corresponding box plots to aid data analysis.

 ![metadata distribution graphs](./images/distribution-graphs.png)